Telnet protocol tutorial| How does it work?

 Information exchanges in a telnet session are in plain text.
-This makes telnet vulnerable to the security threat.
+This makes telnet vulnerable to security threats.
 For example, someone on the network can capture a username and password and later can misuse it.
-To overcome the issue, in the few past years telnet is almost replaced by SSH.
-An ssh service works in a similar way, but using the Secure Socket layer (SSL) protocol it encrypts all the information between client and server.
+SSH has almost replaced telnet in the past few years to overcome this problem.
+The ssh service works similarly but uses the Secure Socket layer (SSL) protocol that encrypts all the commands between client and server.

-- Check if the firewall is blocking the port for telnet.
+- Make sure that the firewall does not block the port for telnet.

-- Telnet service is running on the server.
+- There is a Telnet service running on the server.